 This cherry tomato confit is sweet and easy and a lovely way of preserving all those Sun Golds you planted earlier this summer.
 Here's how to make it.

 This cherry tomato confit is inexplicably luxurious in taste and texture.
 Unlike oven-roasted tomatoes, which become shriveled, intense alter egos of their former selves, cherry tomato confit—which is simply cherry tomatoes gently poached in olive oil—relax into soft, tender, subtle submission.
 This is the recipe that you want when you’re endowed with an overwhelming abundance of desperately ripe summer tomatoes from the garden as well as when you buy woefully lackluster tomatoes from the store that you bought in the dead of winter to satisfy a craving.
 As with most things that are magnificently lovely, these take some time and a little effort.
 It’s worth it.
-This recipe has been updated.
 Originally published July 30, 2016.–Renee Schettler Rossi

 How To Serve Cherry Tomato Confit

 - Gently smashed on crusty bread or crostini

 - Piled atop grilled fish, chicken, or pork

 - The infused oil, too, can be harnessed in vinaigrettes or used as a finishing sauce for steamed fish or vegetables.